-Until the popularization of the smartphone,

-computing was on desktop lockdown.
+Until the popularization of the smartphone, computing was on desktop lockdown.
 Yes, laptops are mobile, but not in the same sense as the tiny devices we now carry around in our pockets.
-Computing has left the lab and the office, and is now taking place out in the world.
+Computing has left the lab and the office, and is now taking place out in the world, beyond the constraints of four walls.